-400 votes, The Canadian government has decided to permit Canadian goods to be shipped from Vancouver and Victoria aged 17, was killed by the accidental in American vessels free of duty by discharge of a gun in his brother's St. Micheals to the Yukon for the carries twelve-inch guns in its turrets coming season,
+The Canadian government has decided to permit Canadian goods to be shipped from Vancouver and Victoria in American vessels free of duty by St. Micheals to the Yukon for the coming season.

 The St. James Gazette says it is informed that Mr. Gladstone will shortly undergo an operation to alleviate the pain caused by necrosis of the bone of the nose, from which it is alleged some of the specialists say he is suffering.